nodeloophole/nodeloophole.github.io/content.md

 Developers aren't simply resources

 * Don't put developers on 'robot' ticket duty
-* Have 1:1s that aren't specific to the project
+* Check in to see if developers are happy on the project
-* Check to see if devleopers are happy on the project
+* Talk about other stuff with the team--develop rapport

 ---
 <!-- .slide: data-background="#000" data-background-image="img/dark-bg.jpg" data-background-size="100% 100%"-->